-We originally used the Fox Field collection by Tula Pink, an older collection that is no longer readily available.
+We originally used the Fox Field collection by Tula Pink for FreeSpirit Fabrics, an older collection that is no longer readily available.
 Tula is a favorite here at Sew4Home; her intricate designs have a wonderful, “look-again” quality to them.
 Look once, it’s a playful jumbo polka dot, look again, there’s a bunny hopping through the dots, look once more, it’s a rich floral.
-Luckily for us all, Tula Pink comes out with wonderful new collections nearly every season.
-Take a look at Pinkerville and Zuma as new inspiration for your placemat sets.
+Luckily for us all, Tula comes out with wonderful new collections nearly every season so there are always fresh delights at your favorite online or in-store fabric retailer.
 Or, dive into your own stash for fabrics that mix and match.
 If you’re brand new to this technique, take a look at our article: Top 10 Designer Tips for Blending Colors and Prints.

 Classic straight line quilting completes the project.
 Depending on the look you want to achieve, you can opt for matching thread or contrasting thread for this finishing step.
 We used contrasting thread in a color that matches our piping.

 Each placemat is 16″ in diameter, excluding the piping.